rahulyadav213/rahulyadav213/README.md

-### <div align="center">I'm Rahul Kumar, a full-time data science researcher and Software developer 👨‍💻</div>
+#### 🚀 About Me

-- 🔭 I’m working on implementing computer vision, and deep learning to resolve waste management problems.
+- 🎓 MS by Research in CSE @ IIIT Hyderabad

-- 🌱 My research interests are Machine Learning, Deep Learning, and Computer vision.
+- 🔬 Researcher in Machine Learning, Deep Learning, and Computer Vision

-- ❓ Ask me about anything related to Data Science and related technologies
+- 🌱 Currently working on **Garbage Vulnerable Points (GVPs) Monitoring**

-- ⚡ Fun fact: I use tabs over spaces
+- 📜 Aspiring to contribute impactful research in AI and sustainability

 <br/>